Marlabs-Software-Mysore/Angular-1.x-Product-Catalog-App-/README.md

 # Angular-1.x-App-With-MongoDB

-This is product catalog display application, developed using angular1.x and routing components
+This is product catalog display application, developed using angular1.x, routing components and mongo db as a backend database.

 # Features -
 1. Add Product.